jaredhanson/oauth2orize/README.md

 client credentials in the request body (as provided by [passport-oauth2-client-password](https://github.com/jaredhanson/passport-oauth2-client-password)).

-Based on the grant type issue to the client, the appropriate exchange middleware registered above will be invoked to issue an access token.
+Based on the grant type issued to the client, the appropriate exchange module registered above will be invoked to issue an access token.
 If an error occurs, `errorHandler` middleware will format an error response.